NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Star

 Create an N-pointed star with the outer vertices located on a circle defined by the outer radius.
 The inner vertices are located along the circle defined by the inner radius.
 One of the radius' can be negative which gives an interesting shape.

+### Ellipse Rose

+Create an N-petal rose.
+The distance from the center to the outer petals are defined by the radius.

+### Hypocycloid

+Create an N-pointed hypocycloid.
+A hypocycloid is defained as the curve traced by a point on the circumference of a circle that is rolling on the interior of another circle.
+The distance from the center to the outer cusps are defined by the radius.

+### Polyfoil

+Create an N-leafed polyfoil.
+The distance from the center to the outer leafs are defined by the radius.

+### Heart

+Create a mathematical heart which fits within the circle defined by its radius.

 ## <a name="xy-to-line"></a>XY to Line
 This creates geodesic lines based on starting and ending coordinates in each table record.
 One of the coordinates can be from a point layer geometry or both can come from the table data itself where each record has a start x-coordinate, start y-coordinate, and an end x-coordinate and end y-coordinate.